 - La Foce Garden, in Tuscany’s beautiful Val d’Orcia near Montepulciano, is a mix of Italian and English style.
 The garden was designed by English architect Cecil Pinsent in the early 20th century for Iris Origo, an Anglo-American woman who moved to the villa and grounds with her husband Antonio Origo.
 She and Antonio revived the estate, turning it into a working farm, and helped bring about improvements for farm workers and social changes.
 They also housed children during World War II.
 You can read more about her fascinating life in Images and Shadows: Part of a Life.

 - Villa Lante, north of Rome near Viterbo, is a top Italian Renaissance garden.
 Fountains, water, statues, and topiary are the main features of the terraced garden and you can visit two small villas with frescoes.
 Next to the garden is a free public park that was once a hunting reserve.
 The Villa Lante garden is fairly small and can easily be visited in an hour.
 It’s in the small medieval town of Bagnaia, also worth a short visit.
-Villa Lante is open all year but visiting hours vary by season and it’s closed on Mondays and holidays.
-Take a full day excursion to Viterbo and Villa Lante from Rome.
+Villa Lante is open all year but it’s closed on Mondays and holidays.
+Visiting hours vary by season but it usually opens at 8:30AM.

 - Villa Pisani, one of the Venetian Villas on the Brenta River between Venice and Padua, is known as the Queen of the Venetian Villas.
 Its 18th century gardens include fountains and statues but the top feature is the Labyrinth of Love with a tower at the center from where you’ll get great views of the labyrinth and gardens.
 Luckily there’s also a guide in the tower, yelling out directions for those who need help finding their way through the maze.
 Villa Pisani is open all year but closed on Mondays and some holidays.
 Visiting hours for the villa and maze vary be season – check hours and prices on Villa Pisani.

 - Reggia di Caserta, Caserta’s Royal Palace to the north of Naples in Campania, is a World Heritage Site.
 Its extensive gardens include fountains, waterworks, formal gardens, statues and even a waterfall.
 Caserta can be reached by train, on the rail line between Rome and Naples – see Caserta Map.
 Caserta Palace and Gardens are closed Tuesdays and some holidays, hours vary by season.
 Check current hours and ticket prices on Caserta Palace.
-Take a Caserta Royal Palace guided tour with transportation from Naples.
+Buy Caserta Palace skip-the-line tickets or take a guided tour with skip-the-line tickets.
+Or from Naples, take this Caserta Royal Palace guided tour that includes transportation from Naples.

 - Park of Monsters in Bomarzo, also called the Sacred Grove, about 15 miles east of Viterbo to the north of Rome, is a park filled with monstrous statues created in the 16th century.
 Sculptures include mythological gods and characters, animals larger than life size, fantasy figures, and historical creations such as Hannibal’s elephant capturing a Roman soldier.
 One of the most famous sculptures is Orcus (god of the underworld) with his big mouth open so you can walk inside the head.
 Also in the park are a leaning house and the Temple of Eternity, created as a memorial to Giulia Farnese by her husband, Prince Orsini, who created the park after her death.
 The park is open all year, usually from 8 or 8:30 until sunset.